 - Once the ship is deployed, you must set its speed dial.

 - The ship will then need to have all of its command dials set in the upcoming Command Phase.

 - Because you are second player, your ideal Hyperspace Assault deploy positioning should try to put two enemy ships at range of an effective attack, preferably by double-arcing at least one of them.
 This "forks" the enemy into needing to decide which ship gets to avoid a serious attack but leaves you in range to punish the remaining ship.
-This is even more effective if the first player would otherwise not want to activate neither of those ships first (as he has some other ship elsewhere that really wants to go first) and now you're putting him in a tough spot of having to choose which of three high-priority activations will be his first.
+This is even more effective if the first player would otherwise not want to activate either of those ships first (as he has some other ship elsewhere that really wants to go first) and now you're putting him in a tough spot of having to choose which of three high-priority activations will be his first.
 A good example of doing this is the picture below: